f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 Other than **git** we need some stuff working on our laptop: ss we said Vagrant works by default with **Virtual Box**, so let's install it.
-Pick the Virtual Box installer for your host OS from the [hashicorp website](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)
+Pick the Virtual Box installer for your host OS from the [VBox website](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)

 > It's the download link for the 5.0.x serie

 >I bet everything works also with a future VBox release*

-And Vagrant also requires itself of course so [download](https://www.vagrantup.com/downloads.html) it and install the latest release now!
+And Vagrant also requires itself of course so [download](https://www.vagrantup.com/downloads.html) it and install the latest release!

 Now clone this repo from my GitHub account: